 Are participial and infinitival clauses important?

-This is the third and final lesson about Dependent Clauses.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Dependent Clauses.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the difference between finite and non-finite clauses

 – Complete Chapter 1-3 Worksheets to check progress and understanding and improve English proficiency

 Welcome to our third and final chapter on dependent clauses, focussing on non-finite participial and infinitival clauses.
 Following Chapters 1 and 2, we should now recognise that dependent clauses cannot stand alone as sentences and must be combined with other clauses, that they may contain any phrase functions (but at a minimum must have a subject and a verb), that they may be joined to independent clauses using subordinating conjunctions and commas, and that they are the building blocks of complex and compound-complex sentence structures.

 Having studied finite adjective, adverbial and noun clauses in Chapter 3, we next investigate the form and function of Type 4/5 non-finite participial and infinitival clauses.
 As these are some of the trickiest types of clause, it’s important that students study these structures carefully to help guarantee accurate use.
 Don’t forget to complete our Chapter Worksheets on this topic as they will help to make sure that you’ve understood these concepts.